-There are also age restrictions in place an all apps and social media sites.
-These are there to date of birth in order to allow them to access the site, then all advertising content will be tailored to their age.
+Facebook, Instagram and other social media sites have a rating of 13 years+.
+May social media sites target their advertising to the age of the registered user - therefore, if you register your child using a false date of birth in order to allow them to access the site, then all advertising content will be tailored to their age.
 This means that if you register your 10-year-old child as a 13-year-old, when they are 12 years old they will be receiving advertising targeted at a 15 year old.